dbierer/php-class-notes/apache-nov-2017.md

 * from Todd to All Participants: Setting up a PHP server with RP is easier to digest.
 Java/Tomcat just adds complication and causes things to get fuzzy
 * from Todd to All Participants: Not sure if I'm ahead, but I'm really suprised not to see anything on chroot/jail of Apache.
 I know this is more of a Linux feature.
 You might also consider adding an exposure slide to docker/containers, but that is a whole different subject docker/containers would be a whole different class (we did a section docker in the PHP III)!
 * from Francois + self: consider changing references to /opt for consistency
+* from self: simple tool to simulate web attack to see mod_security in action??? maybe a simple PHP script for example. or possibly `nmap`
+* from the group: consensus: move access logging to the beginning + consolidate with logging chapter
+* from self: section on Security: drop "Best Practices"
+* from group: for mod_session_dbd pre-install mysql w/ a users table already in place
+* from Francois: scan for any Windoze examples and modify for linux
+* from Francois to All Participants: feedback : no need to go in that level of details about encryption (in my opinion) all I need to know is how to configure my Apache with a certificate, not all the history and type of encryption, and that include the abbreviation and the list of encryption support in old browser (like IE6), I don't think it is that relevant
+* from Francois to All Participants: Examples are not details, ex: "openssl req -newkey rsa:2048 -nodes -keyform PEM -keyout test-local.key -x509 -days 3650 -outform PEM -out test-local.crt" I would like to know what each paramaters does.
+If I'm just going to search for this information for myself, there is no need for me to pay for a course...
+* from Francois to All Participants: A lot of wasting time, for example the million videos.
+What was the point of this example/discussion.
+I found it irrelevant for this course.
+I want to learn to configure Apache not to use cloud services

 ## EXAMPLES